 I saw him.
 He was out there.
 He’d brought an assortment of gardening tools, a potted plant, and hell, even some fertilizer.
 For a minute I watched almost in a trance as the man started to dig a hole for the plant he’d brought.

 It was at this moment that Joe had enough and stormed out of the house.
 I ran after him, calling the police on my mobile phone.

 “You… what the hell are you doing?”
 Joe yelled at the man.

 “Taking care of the garden.
 You didn’t-”

 “What the fuck are you talking about?
-Why the hell are you… why the hell are you in our garden at four in the freaking morning!”
+Why the hell are you in our garden at four in the freaking morning!”
 Joe continued while I told the officers on the line our address.